haecker-felix/Gradio/README.md

 sudo apt-get install gradio
 ```

+### Fedora
+For fedora is a copr available.
+For more information [click here](https://copr.fedorainfracloud.org/coprs/heikoada/gradio/)

 ### Arch
 For Arch users, you can install the latest stable release from AUR package using
 ```